MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 # Configure Excel Online data refresh by using external data connections in Office Online Server
- **Summary:** Configure data refresh by using Secure Store and an external Office Data Connection (ODC) file. provides two methods of using to refresh the external data source in a workbook:
+ **Summary:** Configure Excel Online data refresh by using Secure Store and an external Office Data Connection (ODC) file.
+Excel Online provides two methods of using Secure Store Service to refresh the external data source in a workbook: